DerekJodrey/auto-summarizer/example.md

 ## Usage
-We want to get a 5-line summary of [file-medium_en.txt](./files/file-medium_en.txt) about a LCA on iPhone 6.
+We want to get a 5-line summary of [file-medium_en.txt](./files/file-medium_en.txt) which discusses the Life Cycle Assessment on a iPhone 6.
 `main.java`:

 ```java